zaytsevdmitry/lakehouse/doc/configuration_files_example/configuration_files_example.md

        using(id)
 ```

+# ScenarioTemplate
-# ScenarioTemplate is a combination of dataSet, tasks and their execution dag
+is a combination of dataSet, tasks and their execution dag
 ##
-## A single dataset configured as dataSet can be served by multiple scenarios.
+## A one dataset configured as dataSet can be served by multiple scenarios.
 ```yaml
 configtype: scenarioActTemplate
 scenarioType: dateEndPointScenarioTemplate